-The Company is currently evaluating and exploring this property together with Squatex to target hydrothermal dolomite and reefs hosting conventional and unconventional light oil, where oil showings have been previously observed in geological outcrops and coring programs.
+The Company is currently evaluating and exploring this property together with Squatex to target hydrothermal dolomite and reefs hosting conventional light oil, where oil showings have been previously observed in geological outcrops and coring programs.

 Geological sampling was undertaken during the summers of 2009 and 2010 to measure the total carbon content and the maturity of the rocks in order to correct government geological maps.
 In 2010, a series of core holes totaling 1,107 metres was drilled to complement the field geological sampling.
 In the spring of 2011 two additional deep core holes totaling 1,047 metres were completed to help link previous seismic results with the geology at depth.
 During Q2 2012, a revised interpretation of the structural impacts of faults was completed using a new hypothesis based on recent coring and sampling results.
-These new results have enabled the development of further leads and prospects, and in September 2012, Petrolympic and its partner, Squatex, decided to drill the Metis No.1 coring well in the Municipality of SteJeanne d'Arc, near the Mitis River, to study the local stratigraphic sequence and to test possibilities of the presence of conventional light oil in fractured Silurian rocks.
+These new results have enabled the development of further leads and prospects, and in September 2012, Petrolympic and its partner, Squatex, decided to drill the Masse No.1 coring well in the Municipality of SteJeanne d'Arc, near the Mitis River, to study the local stratigraphic sequence and to test possibilities of the presence of conventional light oil in fractured Silurian rocks.

 Because of the important depth to be reached, the well was equipped with a blow-out preventer installed on a 150 metre cemented casing (10% of the expected total depth).
 The coring was stopped in November 2012 at a depth of 1,710 metres because of adverse winter weather.
-The well was suspended, allowing for further tests and the possibility of resuming drilling next spring.
-The well was supervised by a team of five geologists and engineers and drilled through highly perturbated beds of the St. Leon Formation before reaching near 800 metres reefal carbonates sequences similar to the West Point Formation, followed by a series of thrusted beds from the base of Silurian, including a 15 metre thick porous dolomite from the Sayabec reef.
+The well was suspended, allowing for further tests and the possibility of resuming drilling in 2013.
+The well was supervised by a team of five geologists and engineers and drilled through highly perturbated beds of the St. Leon Formation before reaching near 800 metres reefal carbonate sequences similar to the West Point Formation, followed by a series of thrusted beds from the base of Silurian, including a 15 metre thick porous dolomite from the Sayabec reef.
 Both reef sequences presented gas and condensate shows during drilling and were sampled.
-Cores will be studied in detail and further tests and analysis will be conducted during winter.
-Results of this work will determine whether the well should be deepened in the spring.